 Your eye doctor will want to diagnose the cause of your night blindness in order to treat it.
 For example, in the rare case of vitamin A deficiency, it can be treated with vitamin supplements and vitamin-A rich foods; myopia can be corrected with eyeglasses or contact lenses.
 Other conditions may require medications or surgery.

 If night blindness is caused by a birth defect, Usher syndrome, or retinitis pigmentosa, low vision aids and devices can help you make the most of your remaining vision.

 While there is no proven way to prevent night blindness resulting from genetic conditions or birth defects, consuming healthy, nourishing foods and taking certain vitamin supplements may prevent or slow the onset of some eye conditions that cause night blindness.

 If you experience poor vision at night or in dim lighting, we can help.
-Contact Clinic for Vision PC in Albertville to schedule your appointment today.
+Contact Clinic for Vision in Albertville to schedule your appointment today.

 - A: Yes.
 Opticians still sometimes use glass for lenses.
 However, glass is not used very often because they aren’t as safe.
 If these glass lenses breaks, they can shatters into many pieces and can injure the eye.
 Glass lenses are much heavier than plastic lenses, so they can make your eyeglasses less comfortable to wear.